 6 key features for your peer-to-peer payment app

 ‘What to include?’ is also a big part of the question ‘How to make P2P payment app?’.
 Apart from obvious transaction functionality and a payment gateway to secure the data, you also need a couple of other elements to make the execution perfect.
-We created a list of 5 crucial functions that peer-to-peer payment apps need to be robust and solid.
+We created a list of 6 crucial functions that peer-to-peer payment apps need to be robust and solid.
 Keep it close during the development stage!

 This is the first thing a customer deals with when downloading an app.
 Our general advice for a P2P payment app is not to make it too long and thorough – just ask about basic information, like name, phone number, and email, while a bank account can be added later before the first transaction is made.

-When it comes to finances, users need to know that their personal information and transaction data are secured.
-First of all, the app needs a security functionality to sign on.
-Usually, services use 4 or 6 digit PINs or TouchID/FaceID technologies.
+When it comes to finances, users need to know that their personal information and payment data are secured.
+First of all, the app needs security functionality to sign on.
+Usually, services use 4 or 6-digit PINs or TouchID/FaceID technologies.
 Secondly, when money is transferred some services ask for an extra code to confirm the payment.
-Finally, when you build a P2P payment app, we recommend implementing two-factor authentication when registered users log in, using a code sent to a phone number, an email, or automatically generated from an app.
+Finally, when you build a P2P payment app, we recommend implementing two-factor authentication when registered users log in, using a code sent to a phone number, email, or automatically generated from an app.

 This feature significantly facilitates the process – customers just look for a recipient in contacts and send money using a phone number only.
 That’s it, no extra information, no pain.
 Must-have for a P2P payment app.

-Notifications keep users updated about their current balance after transactions and done payments.
+Notifications keep users updated about their current balance after transactions and completed payments.
 Let a user decide how he or she wants to receive the information, it could be a push, in-app notifications, texts, or an email.